 I for Investment Letter

-When shares are privately placed, there is a written agreement between seller and buyer which stipulates that the shares are bought for investment purposes only.
-They cannot be resold publicly for short term gains.
+When shares are privately placed, there is a written agreement between seller and buyer that stipulates that the shares are bought for investment purposes only.
+They cannot be resold publicly for short-term gains.

 J for Joint Holders Shares